Fort Sask Transit: Fleet

-Route 580 is served by a 30-foot Grande West Vicinity Bus, which is owned and operated by ETS, and fully accessible.

 Plans

 Arc card

 FST joined the SmartFare program, which comprises an electronic fare card and intermunicipal fare structure, in May 2018.
 It allows riders to pay their fares by tapping fare cards when boarding and leaving buses, and riders will eventually be able to pay by tapping their bank cards.
 Edmonton, St. Albert, and Strathcona County are among the other communities which participate in this system.
 This new system was set to launch in early 2021, but its rollout was delayed by the closure of the Canada-United States border during the COVID-19 pandemic.

 On 8 June 2021, it was announced that the SmartFare payment system will be branded as Arc.
 UPass users became the first users of Arc cards in fall 2021, when postsecondary institutions began Arc card distribution.
 A pilot test began on January 1, 2022, and includes 500 adult fare riders.
 The results from this pilot were reviewed in March 2022, but Arc was not rolled out to the public at that time.
-Arc launched for adult fare-paying riders on November 21, 2022, but Fort Sask Transit's local service won't accept Arc cards until 2023.
-The final portion of the launch will commence in 2023, and expand Arc eligibility to seniors, youth, junior high and senior high school students, customers who purchase low-income passes, DATS riders, and users of regional paratransit services.
+Arc launched for adult fare-paying riders on November 21, 2022, and in 2023 it rolled out to youth and seniors.
+Fort Sask Transit's local service started accepting Arc Cards and tickets in February, 2024.
+As of February 2024, all fare groups have transitioned to Arc and FST no longer sells paper passes or tickets, although paper transfers are available for those who pay with cash.
+Starting in mid-2025, passengers will be able to tap credit and debit cards, and mobile devices, to pay their fare.

 A fare vending machine which sells Arc cards and Arc tickets is located at the Dow Centennial Centre, and more fare vending machines are located major locations in the region, including all Edmonton LRT stations and the Edmonton International Airport.
 The machines accept cash, debit, and credit cards, and riders can also add money to their account balances online.
 Each rider's balance is stored on their account, rather than on the Arc cards or Arc tickets themselves.
 Arc cards feature monthly fare-capping; frequent riders who reach a fare threshold will ride for the remainder of that period for free of charge.
 Arc tickets work similarly to Arc cards, but are one-time use only.